Quantum Modularity for a Closed Hyperbolic 3-Manifold: Introduction

 \subsection{Stokes constants and a unification}

-In work of Garoufalidis--Gu--Mariño~\cite{GGM:I}, it is conjectured that state integrals and the Borel resummations of the asymptotic series are one in the same.
+In work of Garoufalidis--Gu--Mari\~no~\cite{GGM:I}, it is conjectured that state integrals and the Borel resummations of the asymptotic series are one in the same.
 Along with conjectures on the behaviour of Stokes constants, this leads to powerful computational techniques.
 At the heart of the computations is a refined modularity conjecture paired with the resurgent structure.
-Resurgence for quantum invariants of three--manifolds was first conjectured by Garoufalidis in~\cite{Gar:resCS}.
+Resurgence for quantum invariants of three-manifolds was first conjectured by Garoufalidis in~\cite{Gar:resCS}.
 The form of these conjectures we will present here will be closer to the work of~\cite{GGM:I}.

 In the language of~\cite{GGM:I}, given an asymptotic series $\Phi(\hbar)=\sum_{k=0}^{\infty}a_{k}\hbar^{k}\in\BC\llbracket\hbar\rrbracket$ whose coefficients grow factorially, we take the Borel transform $(\Bor\Phi)(\xi)=\sum_{k=0}^{\infty}a_{k}\xi^{k}/k!$.
-If this function has endless analytic continuation, certain growth conditions and if $\arg(\hbar)$ does not agree with the argument of a singularity, then we can take the Laplace transform $(\Lap f)(\hbar)=\int_{0}^{\infty}\exp(-\xi)f(\hbar\xi)d\xi$.
-Combining the Borel transform followed by the Laplace transform gives rise to an analytic function called the Borel resummation that has the same asymptotics as the original function.
+If this function has endless analytic continuation, certain growth conditions and if $\arg(\hbar)$ does not agree with the argument of a singularity, then we can take the Laplace transform $(\Lap f)(\hbar)=\int_{0}^{\infty}\exp(-\xi)f(\hbar\xi){\rm d}\xi$.
+Combining the Borel transform followed by the Laplace transform gives rise to an analytic function $s(\Phi)=\Lap\Bor\Phi$ called the Borel resummation that has the same asymptotics as the original function.